 Top 6 Predictions for Supply Chain Planning in 2021 and Beyond

 Just when things couldn’t possibly get any crazier, 2020 finally came to a close.
 Over the year, COVID-19 introduced even greater complexity into the already difficult work of supply chain planning–and changed supply chain from a practitioner-focused topic to everyday dinner table conversation.
-We’ve found our customers are urgently seeking ways to better plan around supply chain demand volatility and improve how they source materials and products from suppliers.
+We’ve found our supply chain planning customers are urgently seeking ways to better plan around supply chain demand volatility and improve how they source materials and products from suppliers.

 Our predictions also include crucial and groundbreaking developments in the supply chain that extend far beyond pandemic response.
 We hope you enjoy the blog, which represents predictions and observations from across our global ToolsGroup community.
 Here’s to a healthy and prosperous year ahead!